iampraveens/Customer-Churn-Prediction-MLOps/README.md

 Here I've implemented `MLFlow` to track my models on `DagsHub`.
 Check out using about link

 ## Dockerized Web App
-You can also deploy the Car Price Prediction web application using Docker.
+You can also deploy the Customer Churn Prediction web application using Docker.
 Build the Docker image and run the container:
 ```bash
 docker build -t your_docker_username/telcom-churn-app:latest .
 ```